Okechukwu-nwobu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 You can only use putchar four times maximum in your code You are not allowed to use any variable of type char 12.
+A program that prints all possible combinations of single-digit numbers.